Mathias1211/Violin_Boundary/README.md

 The NURBS curves are made available either as a Matlab file in the frame of GeoPDEs or as a Rhino file.
 The Rhino files are split into the full violin or half of the violin due to symmetry.(*)

-If you use this data, please cite one of the following references according to the features you used:
+If you use this data, please cite one of the following references that is most suitable:

 [1] J. Arf, M. Reichle, S. Klinkel, B. Simeon.
 Scaled boundary isogeometric analysis with C1 coupling for Kirchhoff plate theory, Comput.
 Methods Appl.
 Mech.
 Eng., 415:116198, 2023.
 DOI:10.1016/j.cma.2023.116198